 Events, Things To Do Kildare – Wildlife Watching, Bog Walks, Family Fun, Courses & Open Days

 Take part in IPCC Events focusing on peatlands at the Bog of Allen Nature Centre and at various peatland reserves around Ireland.
-Welcome to Féile an Dúlra 2016.
-Féile an Dúlra is supported by Kildare County Council under the Community Festival Grant Scheme 2016.
+Welcome to Féile an Dúlra 2017.
+Féile an Dúlra is supported by Kildare County Council under the Festival Grant Scheme.

-16th November 2016: National Science Week.
+15th November: National Science Week.
 Science Week is an annual national celebration of the life-changing and fascinating world of science.
-This year Science Week runs from 13th-20th November.
-Join the IPCC on Wednesday 16th November and celebrate Science Week with a visit to Lullymore West Bog.
+Join the IPCC as we celebrate Science Week with a visit to Lullymore West Bog.
 Explore freshwater ecology and discover how to survey the invertebrate life in the freshwater habitats on Lullymore West.
 Identify invertebrates and compare species diversity in the different habitats including a man-made pond and a drainage ditch.
 If you wish to participate in this Science Week event please contact Katie at firstname.lastname@example.org or call 045 860133.

 The Irish Peatland Conservation Council can be contacted at the Bog of Allen Nature Centre, Lullymore, Rathangan, Co.
 Kildare, R51 V293, Ireland.
 Tel: +353-45-860133; Email: email@example.com